32blit/32blit-sdk/docs/Windows-VisualStudio.md

 3. Build!

 To find the built files use `Project` > `CMake Cache` > `Open in Explorer`.

+### Building your own game

+1. Open Visual Studio

+2. `File` > `Open` > `Folder` and open the folder containing your game.

+3. `Project` > `CMake Settings`.

+4. Scroll down to the CMake variables and wait for the list to load.

+5. Press the "Browse..." button next to `32BLIT_PATH`.

+6. Browse to the folder containing the 32blit repo.

+7. Save.
+It should configure successfully.

+8. Build!

 [More info about using CMake with Visual Studio](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019)